kevd1337/twitpulse-core/README.md

     $ foreman start

-Or alternatively you can setup an eclipse run configuration to make use of org.twitpulse.webapp.Main
+Or alternatively you can setup an eclipse java application run configuration to make use of `org.twitpulse.webapp.Main`

 Your app should now be running on [localhost:5000](http://localhost:5000/).